zoltanctoth/ceu-cloud-class/aws.md

 ### Trouble-shooting and advanced topics

-### I can not log into my EC2 instance, what might have gone wrong?
+### I cannot log into my EC2 instance, what might have gone wrong?
 If you tried the above and it did not work there are several possible explanations.
 - First, check the `Instance State` of your instance in the EC2 console.
 Is it `running`?
 When you first start an instance it takes a few minutes to boot up.
 Similarly, if you reboot the instance for some reason, you will not be able to log into it until it comes back online.
 - Second, are you in a terminal session in the directory where you stored your `.pem` key file?